''Is it illegal to not display a food hygiene rating sticker?''

 Nevertheless, hygiene sticker fraud is occurring across the UK: False Hygiene Rating (FHRS) Stickers – What It Means for You

-⚖️ Comparison of the Hygiene Rating Sticker Display Rules Across The UK
+⚖️ What Are The Hygiene Rating Sticker Display Rules Across The UK❓

 Common question #6